 Listen to “Boy!
 What Love Has Done For Me” here:

-December 23, 1943: Thousands Cheer is listed as one of MGM’s hits in this studio holiday ad from the “Film Daily” trade paper.
+December 23, 1943: Thousands Cheer is listed as one of MGM’s hits in this 2-page studio holiday ad from the “Film Daily” trade paper.
+Included are a few newspaper ads and a review of the film.

 December 23, 1947: Easter Parade filming continued with scenes shot on the “Exterior Drug Store” and “Exterior Alleyway (Amsterdam Theater)” sets.
 Judy was in makeup at 7:00 a.m.; on the set at 9 a.m.; dismissed: 4:40 p.m.

-December 23, 1948: Filming continued on In The Good Old Summertime, specifically the scenes in which Judy’s character, Veronica Fisher, is at home sick.
+December 23, 1948: Filming continued on In The Good Old Summertime, specifically the scenes in which Judy’s character, Veronica Fisher, is staying home due to being (love) sick.
+Van Johnson’s character, Veronica’s co-worker Andrew Larkin, comes to check on her.

 December 23, 1953: Retakes for A Star Is Born consisted of the scene on the “Interior Norman’s Dressing Room” set.
 Time started: 10 a.m.; finished: 4:50 p.m.